GeorgeStrakhov/hungryfools.dev/src/app/(app)/(boring)/privacy/page.md

 ## 4. Data Retention

-We retain your information for as long as necessary to:
+We retain your information for as long as necessary to provide our services and comply with legal obligations.
+Specific retention periods include:

-- Provide our services
+- **Analytics data**: Raw events retained for 12 months, then anonymized or deleted
-- Comply with legal obligations
+- **System logs**: Retained for 30 days for security and operational purposes
-- Resolve disputes
+- **Account data**: Retained until you request deletion or close your account
-- Enforce our agreements
+- **Profile data**: Retained until you delete your profile or account

 When no longer needed, we will delete or anonymize your information.